gauravsondhiya/Javascript_Note_projects/Notes/Functions/function.md

 -----------------------

-what is Anonymous funtion ?
+# what is Anonymous function ?
---

 ```
  let a = function (value){
-    return
+    return value+ 1
  }
+ a(4)
  jis function may naam nhi hota usse anonymous funtion bolte ha
 ```

 ----------------

-What are first class function ?
+# What are first class function ?

 In JavaScript, first-class functions mean that functions are treated just like any other value, such as numbers or strings.
 ```